-Ecommerce is strongly impacted by the current COVID-19 epidemic.
+Ecommerce is strongly impacted by the current COVID-19 outbreak.
+Consumer trends 2020 are enhanced by the extraordinary situation.
 But it is early to say if it’s in a good or in a bad way.
 Yes, many businesses had to close down.
 But many others have found new customers, sold out, or grown exponentially.

 Of course, the crisis is bad but it’s also a catalyst for change.
-The complex situation forces people to rethink their everyday behaviors and readjust to a more sustainable way of life.
+People are rethinking their everyday consumer behaviors and readjusting to a more sustainable way of life.
 I don’t mean environmentally-friendly, although eco-awareness is on the rise as well, but a way of life they can keep up if another calamity strikes again.

 This is triggering changes in customer preferences and shopping behavior that are big and very likely to stay beyond the current crisis.
-Here are some consumer trends that we think will stick.
+Here are some consumer trends COVID-19 is fueling that we think will stick.

 Some brands do well in the current situation because of their nature (lucky to sell products that are still relevant under quarantine) and attitude, a.k.a. brand values.
 Because you can’t change the first one so fast, let’s see what’s the right attitude to adopt.